 What is Summer Common Reading?

-Kalamazoo’s Summer Common Reading joins new students, faculty, and staff in conversations about a novel they have read during the summer.
-The author of the chosen novel visits campus during orientation to augment discussion of the work.
+Kalamazoo’s Summer Common Reading joins new students, faculty, and staff in conversations about a book they have read during the summer.
+Incoming students are sent the book in late June as part of a larger Orientation mailing.
+Students are not required to purchase the book.

 Summer Common Reading is an important first step in building a cohesive, dynamic, educational community.
 To share a book means we all begin “on the same page”–literally.
 We hope that, through reading this book attentively, discussing it with peers and faculty, and making it relevant to students in surprising ways, the Summer Common Reading experience will be seen as a microcosm of, and a model for, a liberal arts education.